-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (in thousands, except share data)

 NOTE 1: ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES

 Organization:

 CEVA, Inc. ("CEVA" or the "Company") was incorporated in Delaware on November 22, 1999.
 The Company was formed through the combination of Parthus Technologies plc ("Parthus") and the digital signal processor (DSP) cores licensing business and operations of DSP Group, Inc. in November 2002.
 The Company had no business or operations prior to the combination.